TheMMcOfficial/Nethunter-Nexus_6P-LOS10/README.md

-# Nethunter on a Nexus 6P using LOS10
+# Nethunter on a Nexus 6P using LineageOs (Android 10)
 Instructions to get Nethunter on a Nexus 6P Using Android 10 (LineageOS).
 You should also be able to use the internal wifi card in monitor mode and maybe packages injection using Nexmon.

 ## Prerequisites: